 Nursing Home Nurse Vs Hospital Nurse has always been a debatable subject for people who are looking for a nursing career.

-However, the curious fact is “These nurses have quite different duties, but they all want to make a difference in people’s lives.”
+However, the curious fact is that “These nurses have quite different duties, but they all want to make a difference in people’s lives.”

 Hospitals, where you can work with people of all ages, and Nursing homes, where you will mostly interact with the elderly.